contentful/forma-36/MIGRATION.md

 ## Modal

-API of Modal didn't change a lot in the version 4.
-The way of using Modal still stayed the same.
-The main logical change is moving buttons from the left to right side in the `<Modal.Controls>` component.
-That's why we recommend to swap action buttons - primary action should the one that is displayed as a first one from the right in the Modal.
+In version 4 the Modal component buttons were moved from the left to the right side of the `<Modal.Controls>` component.
+We now recommend swapping action buttons, the primary action should be displayed as the first one from the right in the Modal.
 Have a look how to do it:

 In the version 3: